microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 4 - Confirm Delete.md

 <br/>

 #### 4. Add an event listener to the delete button
-Next, we need to add an event listener to the delete button to show the modal dialog when the delete button is clicked.
+We need to add an event listener to the delete button to show the modal dialog when the delete button is clicked.
 Open the `app.js` file and add the following code within the DOMContentLoaded event listener:

 ```javascript
 const myModal = document.getElementById('confirmModal')